DAVID J. WILLIS ATTORNEY

 Executory Contracts: Requirements for Validity

-Make no mistake, one can still do a transaction by means of an executory contract – but many requirements now exist that did not apply before the 2005 revisions to the Property Code.
-Sections 5.069 and 5.070 contain a number of these requirements, which must be met before the executory contract is signed by the purchaser (i.e., before and not at closing):
+Make no mistake, one can still do a transaction by means of an executory contract, but many requirements now exist that did not apply before 2005.
+Property Code sections 5.069 and 5.070 contain a number of these requirements, which must be met before the executory contract is signed by the purchaser (i.e., before and not at closing).

-5.069(a)(2) requires that the seller provide the purchaser with copies of liens, restrictive covenants, and easements affecting the property.
+5.069(a)(2) requires that the seller provide the purchaser with copies of liens, restrictive covenants, and easements affecting title to the property.